urbit/docs/docs/using/filesystem.md

 ---
-navhome: '/docs'
+navhome: /docs/
+navuptwo: true
-next: True
+next: true
-sort: 6
+sort: 7
-title: Filesystem
+title: Filesystem (Clay)
 ---

-# Filesystem (`%clay`)
+# Filesystem (Clay)

 <div class="row">

 <div class="col-md-8">

-Urbit has its own revision-controlled filesystem, `%clay`. `%clay` is a typed, global, referentially transparent namespace.
+Urbit has its own revision-controlled filesystem, Clay.
+Clay is a typed, global, referentially transparent namespace.
 An easy way to think about it is like typed `git` with continuous sync.

-The most common way to use `%clay` is to mount a `%clay` node in a Unix directory.
+The most common way to use Clay is to mount a Clay node in a Unix directory.
 The Urbit process will watch this directory and automatically record edits as changes, Dropbox style.
 The mounted directory is always at the root of your pier directory.